 - current registration with a relevant UK professional body

-- a current job contract in a clinical or related setting
+- a current job contract in an appropriate critical care clinical setting

-Additional criteria apply if you're seeking membership of The Faculty of Intensive Care Medicine (FICM).
-For more information, contact us or visit the FICM website.
+Additional criteria in terms of employer support and agreed pace of study will apply if you are seeking associate membership of The Faculty of Intensive Care Medicine (FICM) as part of your training.
+For more information, please contact us.

 Recognition of professional experience

 If you don't have the exact entry requirements, but you have significant work experience in this sector we’ll assess your relevant professional experience, your subject knowledge and your aptitude for learning.